elpcavy21/TSGCad-Releases/README.md

 ## Installation

-1. Download the latest TSGCad-vX.X.zip
+1. Download the latest TSGCad-vXX.XX.zip
 2. Extract .zip
 3. Open the extracted Folder > Tools
 4. Run Tools\TSGCadSetup.exe
+5. Use the new TSGCad vXX.XX shortcut on your desktop.

 ## Support